To view Assigned Assessments, selected the Assessments module from the navigation bar on the left side of Otus. Then select Assigned.

 Edit: Opens Assign Assessment page (click here for more information).
 From here, adjust Due Date, Availability, Instructions, and other assignment settings.

-View Details: Opens popup window displaying assessment details: Name, Type (quiz, test, project, etc.), the Assessment field (Simple, Advanced, Rubric), Grading Scale (Points, Standards-based), and Due Date.
+View Details: Opens pop-up modal displaying assessment details: Assigned by, Date/Time of Assignment, Name, Type (quiz, test, project, etc.), the Assessment field (Simple, Advanced, Rubric), Grading Scale (Points, Standards-based), and Due Date.

-❗ View Details content is not editable here.
-To change Name or Type, make those edits to the assessment Draft (if editing an Advanced Assessment, it will need to be reassigned).
-The Assessment field cannot be changed, a new assessment draft would need to be built in the desired assessment type.
-Grading Scale can be changed by cloning the draft and reassigning.
+❗ The content on the View Details pop-up is not editable.
+To change Name or Type, make those edits to the assessment Draft.
+If editing an Advanced Assessment, it will need to be reassigned.
+The Assessment field cannot be changed.
+A new assessment draft would need to be built using the desired assessment type.
+The Grading Scale can be changed by cloning the draft and reassigning it.
 Due Date can be adjusted by selecting Edit (see above).

 Analytics: Opens Assessment Analytics 1.0 page (click here for more information).
 From here, analyze assessment results in a variety of different ways.

-Unassign: Unassigns this assessment from all students and deletes all student work, which cannot be restored.
+Unassign: Unassigns this assessment from all students and deletes all student work and any assigned grades, which cannot be restored.
 For more information, see this article.

 Manage Assignees: Opens the Manage Assignees page for all assessments assigned to this class.
 From here, individual students' assessments can be unassigned.
 See this article for more information.